Thursday, June 28, 2007

 Fresh sage, leek, and dried wild mushroom tofu, just made, drizzled with a bit of soy sauce

-Last week I came across this very cool blog post about making homemade tofu with vegetables and herbs added.
-The authors called it "tofeta", but, since that name conjurs up a salty, fermenty taste for me, I just call it "gourmet tofu".
-Whatever you call it, it's a brilliant idea!
+Last week I came across this very cool blog post (UPDATE June 2015: The blog doesn't exist anymore, unfortunately) about making homemade tofu with vegetables and herbs added.
+The authors called it "tofeta", but, since that name conjures up a salty, fermented taste for me, I just call it "gourmet tofu".
+Whatever you call it, it's a brilliant idea.

-That article inspired me (as the authors intended!) to think of other flavors, and quite a few combinations came to mind!
+That article inspired me (as the authors intended) to think of other flavors, and quite a few combinations came to mind.
 However, I decided to try it more or less according to their directions for a start.
-They did not specify the amount of soymilk they started with, so I used 2 batches from my soymilk maker, 3 quarts, unflavored.
+They did not specify the amount of soymilk they started with, so I used 2 batches from my soymilk maker, which is 3 quarts, un-flavored.
+(PS, June 2015: the soymilk makers I have are Soyquick, but that brand is no longer in business-- too bad, they are great and have lasted a long time.
+You can check the reviews on amazon.com of other brands [or amazon.ca or the one for your country]).

-They added to the soymilk before coagulating dried mushrooms, dried leeks, and dried sage.
-Since I had some fresh leeks and beautiful sage growing in the garden, I decided to use those, plus some dried mixed wild mushrooms, which I soaked in some hot water for 15 minutes or so (they did not specify soaking).
-I also decided to chop the sage and leeks (green and white part) in the food processor and then saute them briefly in a little olive oil, to bring out the flavors.
-I also chopped the drained, soaked mushrooms (they didn't say to do that).
+They added dried mushrooms, dried leeks, and dried sage to the soymilk before coagulating.
+Since I had some fresh leeks and beautiful sage growing in the garden, I decided to use those, plus some dried mixed wild mushrooms, which I soaked in some hot water.
+I also decided to chop the sage and leeks (green and white part) in the food processor and then sauté them briefly in a little olive oil, to bring out the flavors and chopped the drained, soaked mushrooms (the directions from the blog mentioned were a bit vague).

 1 cup dried mixed wild mushrooms, soaked them for 15 minutes in boiling water